Ink wash painting: Northern School and painters

 Detail from the hand scroll Pure and Remote View of Streams and Mountains, ink on Xuan paper, one of Xia Gui's most important works, 13th century China. collected by National Palace Museum, Taipei.

-Xia Gui (夏圭 or 夏珪 (Hsia Kui); fl.
+Xia Gui (fl.
 1195–1225), Sailboat in Rainstorm, 風雨行舟圖, ink and light colors on silk, 23.9 × 25.1 cm (9.4 × 9.8 in), 13th century China.
 Collected by Boston Museum of Fine Arts.

-Yan Hui (顏輝 (颜辉, Yán Huī, Yen Hui)), Shi De (拾得), ink and light color on silk, 13th century, Yuan dynasty (Chinese).
+Yan Hui, Shi De (拾得), ink and light color on silk, 13th century, Yuan dynasty (Chinese).
 Tokyo National Museum.

 Ming and Qing dynasties

-Four Masters of the Ming dynasty (明四家 (Míng Sì Jiā)) are a traditional grouping in Chinese art history of four famous Chinese painters of the Ming dynasty.
-The group are Shen Zhou (沈周, 1427–1509), Wen Zhengming (文徵明, 1470–1559), both of the Wu School, Tang Yin (唐寅, 1470–1523), and Qiu Ying (仇英, c.
+Four Masters of the Ming dynasty are a traditional grouping in Chinese art history of four famous Chinese painters of the Ming dynasty.
+The group are Shen Zhou (1427–1509), Wen Zhengming (1470–1559), both of the Wu School, Tang Yin (1470–1523), and Qiu Ying (c.
 1494–1552).
 They were approximate contemporaries, with Shen Zhou the teacher of Wen Zhengming, while the other two studied with Zhou Chen.
 Their styles and subject matter were varied.

-Xu Wei (徐渭 (Xú Wèi, Hsü Wei), 1521–1593) and Chen Chun (陳淳; 1483–1544) are the main painters of the bold and unconstrained style of literati painting, and their ink wash painting is characterized by the incisive and fluent ink and wash.
+Xu Wei (1521–1593) and Chen Chun (1483–1544) are the main painters of the bold and unconstrained style of literati painting, and their ink wash painting is characterized by the incisive and fluent ink and wash.
 Their ink wash painting style is considered to have the typical characteristics of the Historical Oriental art.
 Xu Wei, other department "Qingteng Shanren" (青藤山人 (Qīngténg Shānrén)), was a Ming dynasty Chinese painter, poet, writer and dramatist famed for his artistic expressiveness.

 Chen Chun was a Ming dynasty artist.
 Born into a wealthy family of scholar-officials in Suzhou, he learned calligraphy from Wen Zhengming, one of the Four Masters of the Ming dynasty.
 Chén Chún later broke with Wen to favor a more freestyle method of ink wash painting.

-Dong Qichang (董其昌 (Dǒng Qíchāng, Tung Ch'i-ch'ang); 1555–1636) of the Ming dynasty and the Four Wangs (四王 (Ssŭ Wang, Sì Wáng)) of the Qing dynasty are representative painters of retro-style ink wash paintings that imitated the painting style before the Yuan dynasty.
+Dong Qichang (1555–1636) of the Ming dynasty and the Four Wangs of the Qing dynasty are representative painters of retro-style ink wash paintings that imitated the painting style before the Yuan dynasty.
 Dong Qichang was a Chinese painter, calligrapher, politician, and art theorist of the later period of the Ming dynasty.
 He is the founder of the theory of Southern School and Northern School in ink wash painting.
 His theoretical system has a great influence on the painting concept and practice of East Asian countries, including Japan and Korea.
 Four Wangs were four Chinese landscape painters in the 17th century, all called Wang (surname Wang).
 They are best known for their accomplishments in shan shui painting.
 They were Wang Shimin (1592–1680), Wang Jian (1598–1677), Wang Hui (1632–1717) and Wang Yuanqi (1642–1715).